 There are some Monster Northern Pike in our Ontario lakes.
-Every year guests catch & release Northern Pike in the 15 to 30-pound range and once in a while we hear reports of Northern Pike being caught that are 48 and 52 inches.
+Every year guests catch & release Northern Pike in the 15 to 30-pound range and once in a while, we hear reports of Northern Pike being caught that are 48 and 52 inches.
 A 49-inch Northern Pike with normal length and girth proportions would be over 25 pounds and a rare fish anywhere in Ontario.
 We don't want you to expect to catch a trophy Pike that big but the opportunity is there and it does happen.
 Marshall, Dusey, and Twin Lakes have all produced rare Northern Pike in the 40lb class.

-Ara Lake and Marshall Lake have big Northern Pike and some massive trophies have been caught on these lakes, but we tend to send our guests who want to concentrate on Walleye fishing to these lakes.
-Surprisingly, even though Pike numbers are much lower, the biggest Pike get caught on our fly-in river camps.
-Our river camps have Brook Trout, Chub and Suckers for the Pike to feed on.
-All these fish have a much higher calorie content than Walleye and enables the Northern Pike in the rivers to get huge.
+Ara Lake and Marshall Lake Lodge have big Northern Pike and some massive trophies have been caught on these lakes, but we tend to send our guests who want to concentrate on Walleye fishing to these lakes.
+Surprisingly, even though Pike numbers are much lower, the biggest Pike get caught on our fly-in river lodges.
+Our river camps have Brook Trout, Chub, and Suckers for the Pike to feed on.
+All these fish have a much higher calorie content than Walleye and enable the Northern Pike in the rivers to get huge.
 You will not catch high numbers of Pike like our other lakes but if your goal is to catch a 25-pound Northern, this might be your ticket.

 Northern Pike are at the top of the food chain in most Ontario lakes.
 They eat just about anything.
-Walleyes, trout, whitefish, Perch, Chub, Shiners, Frogs, Snakes, Birds, bugs and other Pike are all on the menu.
+Walleyes, trout, whitefish, Perch, Chub, Shiners, Frogs, Snakes, Birds, bugs, and other Pike are all on the menu.

 Flyfishing for Northern Pike is getting very popular.
-Many time the Pike are in a sensitive mood and spook easily and the sound of a Dardevle or spinnerbait hitting the water can spook them.
+Many times the Pike are in a sensitive mood and spook easily and the sound of a Dardevle or spinnerbait hitting the water can spook them.
 Time like this is when you use a more subtle approach and pop a Pike fly over their heads.
 Pike love to eat Dragonflies so this is not much different.
 Another advantage is in heavy weed cover you can plop a Pike Fly into small open areas between the weeds.
-The most popular Pike flies are the Rabbit Strip Pike Bunny, Dahlberg Diver and the Red & White Pike Fly.
+The most popular Pike flies are the Rabbit Strip Pike Bunny, Dahlberg Diver, and the Red & White Pike Fly.

 On lakes where there is a high population of trout and Whitefish, many of the massive trophy pike will go deep to feed.
 Trout and Whitefish have more oil and are far more rewarding in calories than Walleye or small pike.
-Deep water pike fishing is something few people ever think about trying.
+Deepwater pike fishing is something few people ever think about trying.
 There will be 20 to 25-pound pike patrolling the bays and points but the really big 35-pound+ pike will be down deep.
 There are two ways to catch them down deep.
 You can jig with lures like you are ice fishing or troll for them.
-To troll down deep for Pike is basically the same as trolling deep for Lake Trout.
+Trolling down deep for Pike is basically the same as trolling deep for Lake Trout.
 The difference is you use Dardevle Spoons or bigger Muskie lures.
 This is not a popular way of fishing because you are not going to catch smaller pike like you do close to shore and with a limited amount of holidays, most people prefer to see action and hope they come across a big one.